 Attach the new valve

-After the old valve is removed, the surgeon will use a device to
+After parts of the old valve are removed, the surgeon will use a device to

 measure the size of the valve opening to select the proper size for the

 replacement valve.
 In general, the surgeon will choose the largest possible

 valve to ensure the best possible blood flow through the valve.
 The surgeon may

 then place the valve in the opening to make sure it fits correctly.
 After